Crainh2o/Tic-Tac-Toe-Project/README.md

 # How Does The Game Work

 My game works like any normal Tic-Tac-Toe game except its Atlanta Falcon colors (loyal fan since 1998).
 The X player goes first, then O. The first letter to get three X's or O's 3 in a row in any combination win's the game.
 The next screen will congratulate the winner and you can restart the game.

+# What Did I Learn

+I learned that if I actually slow down and look at what I'am doing, I can debug and figure out a lot of problems.
+I also learned how to correctly ask Google the right questions.
+I also learned that when I'm pushed to my limits I can still perform.
+I learned a lot this project week these where my top three.

 # Credits